The Bun Creatinine Ratio. The Biomarkers of Hydration and Renal Function.

 How can you improve your BUN creatinine ratio?

 As mentioned above, in healthy adults, a high BUN: Creatinine ratio, particularly if it is > 20 is a sign of inadequate hydration.
-If you are exercising regularly and sweating a lot, you will likely get dehydrated fast.
-One of the best ways to stay rehydrated during exercise is by using electrolyte rich hydration.
-This electrolyte powder delivers magnesium, sodium and potassium, all electrolytes depleted with exercise.
-Magnesium potentiates sodium delivery to exercising muscles and helps retain potassium in the body, leading to better muscle function and lesser cramping.
+One of the best ways to stay rehydrated during exercise is by drinking lots of water or/and an electrolyte rich hydration beverage.
 As magnesium dilates the blood vessels, it can improve perfusion (blood supply) of the kidneys while exercising, and this will eventually translate to an improvement of the BUN: creatinine ratio.
-Thus, in simple terms, an easy way to improve your BUN/Creatinine levels is by improving your hydration.
+If you are experiencing renal failure, kidneys do not go into remission, so the best you can do is prevent kidneys failure from progressing by following a good renal diet plan.